 Tram Sparks

-Tram Sparks is Associate Professor of Practice at the USC Thornton School of Music.
-Prior to her work in Los Angeles, Sparks was Associate Professor and Associate Director of Choral Activities at Temple University Boyer College of Music & Dance, where she taught from 1999-2009.
-Dr. Sparks taught graduate and undergraduate courses in choral literature, conducting, and aural theory, and conducted the Concert Choir, University Chorale, Women’s Chorus and University Singers over the course of her ten years at Temple University.
-In addition to her appointment at Temple, she has served as Visiting Assistant Professor of Music at Dordt University (Sioux Center, Iowa) and Director of the Choral Program at St. Joseph’s University (Philadelphia, Pennsylvania).
+Prior to her work in Los Angeles, Sparks was associate professor and associate director of Choral Activities at Temple University Boyer College of Music & Dance, where she taught from 1999-2009.
+Sparks taught graduate and undergraduate courses in choral literature, conducting and aural theory, and conducted the Concert Choir, University Chorale, Women’s Chorus and University Singers over the course of her 10 years at Temple University.
+In addition to her appointment at Temple, she has served as visiting assistant professor of Music at Dordt University (Sioux Center, Iowa) and director of the Choral Program at St. Joseph’s University (Philadelphia, Pennsylvania).

-A native of Vietnam and a child refugee of the Vietnam War, Sparks’s earliest musical training was in Okinawa, Japan and subsequently, at the San Francisco Conservatory of Music Pre-College Division where her studies included lessons in piano, solfege, eurythmics, and choral music (children’s choir).
+A child refugee of the Vietnam War, Sparks’ early musical training was in Okinawa, Japan and subsequently, at the San Francisco Conservatory of Music Pre-College Division where she studied piano, solfege, and eurythmics and sang in a children’s choir.
 Sparks earned the Bachelor of Music in Piano Performance and the Master of Music in Choral Conducting from Temple University.
-Her piano training, with the late Harvey Wedeen and David L. Stone, follows in the pedagogical lineages of Adele Marcus, Isabelle Vengerova, and Josef Lhevinne.
+Her piano training with Harvey Wedeen and David L. Stone is in the pedagogical lineages of Adele Marcus, Isabelle Vengerova and Josef Lhevinne.

 Professional experience